nushell/nushell/docs/commands/sys.md

 # sys

-This command gives information about the system where nu is running on.
+This command gives information about the system nu is running on.

 ## Examples